jlevy/the-art-of-command-line/README.md

 - [More resources](#more-resources)
 - [Disclaimer](#disclaimer)

-Being capable on the command line is a skill that is in some ways archaic, but will save time and improve your flexibility and productivity as an engineer in both obvious and subtle ways.
-Fluency results from both understanding and lots of specific tricks that you pick up informally over time.
+Fluency on the command line is a skill that is in some ways archaic, but it improves your flexibility and productivity as an engineer in both obvious and subtle ways.

-This is a one-page summary of many of the commands and tricks you should know, focusing on Linux.
-It's organized a bit like a journey, from command-line novice to expert.
-Some tips are elementary, and some are fairly sophisticated or obscure.
-If you manage to use and recall all the items here, it's likely you know your way around a shell prompt better than anyone you know.
+This is a selection of notes and tips on using the command-line tips that I've found useful over the years when working on Linux.
+Some tips are elementary, and some are fairly specific, sophisticated, or obscure.
+This page is not long, but if you can use and recall all the items here, you know a lot.
+It's a bit like a journey, from command-line novice to expert.

 Much of this
 [originally](http://www.quora.com/What-are-some-lesser-known-but-useful-Unix-commands)